nodejs/docs/GOVERNANCE.md

 Members are expected to conduct themselves according to the [Docs WG Code of Conduct][nodejs-doc-coc] as well as any Code of Conduct set by the larger Node Foundation.
 The Code of Conduct is enforced by the [Moderation WG][nodejs-moderation].
-Any Docs WG banned from the Node project by the Moderation WG will also be removed from the Docs WG.
+Any Docs WG member banned from the Node project by the Moderation WG will also be removed from the Docs WG.
 To report a violation of the Code of Conduct, please [follow the steps listed here][nodejs-moderation-request].